eitanyaffe/knnview/README.md

 ```

 3. Set the environment variable KNNVIEW_DIR to point to the knnview
 directory you've created.
-Add the following line at the end of your
+You can add the following line at the end of your
 .bashrc (or ~/.zshrc if using a new version of MacOS):
 ```
 export KNNVIEW_DIR=~/work/knnview